Olive & Olive is working full-time during COVID-19. Read how we’re working, and more, on our blog Close

 David received his undergraduate degree from Carson-Newman College in Jefferson City, Tennessee, and went on to earn a Master of Divinity from Duke University and his Juris Doctorate from North Carolina Central University, both in Durham.

 David is listed in 2013-2017 Super Lawyers®.
-The National Institute for Trial Advocacy has recognized him with its “Advocate” designation.
+The National Institute for Trial Advocacy has recognized him with its “Advocate” designation and more recently (2021) “Master Advocate”.
+He currently serves as a member of the North Carolina Bar Association’s Appellate Rules Committee.
 David also has contributed to complex, highly cited intellectual property academic research and has substantially contributed to three editions of a leading casebook on intellectual property.
 Two Duke Law scholars comment about David in a book published by Stanford University Press:

 States Admitted to Practice